zmenciso/zc_plot/README.md

 ### Replot

-The most versatile of the plotting functions is `replot`, which accepts either a waveform **or** summary data **or** a raw CSV and plots arbitrary axes. `replot` supports several Seaborn plot styles, including lineplots, scatterplots, histograms, kde plots, and even some combinations (like histograms with kde, invoked with any string that contains both `hist` _and_ `kde`).
-Jointplots are also supported; you can include the type of the jointplot in `ptype` (e.g.
+The most versatile of the plotting functions is `replot`, which supports several Seaborn plot styles, including lineplots, scatterplots, histograms, kde plots, and even some combinations (like histograms with kde, invoked with any string that contains both `hist` _and_ `kde`).
+Jointplots are also supported; you can include the type of the jointplot in `ptype` (e.g. `jointkde`, `hexjoint`).
-`jointkde`, `hexjoint`).
 Heatmaps are in beta support.
 Most of the Seaborn settings are exposed with the kwargs listed below:

 ```
-./cadence_plot.py replot [options] INPUT [kwargs]
+/zc_plot.py [options] replot INPUT [kwargs]

 Data
     x=str                       Change x (default: first column)